Best Of17 min read

 Monday

-What makes Monday shine for construction specifically is its flexibility.
+What makes Monday shine for construction specifically is how flexible it is.
 You can build custom workflows for pre-construction, active builds, and closeout phases without needing a developer.
-The Gantt chart view is clean, dependency tracking works well, and the automations — like notifying a PM when a task is overdue — save real time.
-It's not purpose-built for construction, but it adapts well.
+The Gantt chart view is clean, dependency tracking works well, and the automations — like notifying a PM when a task is overdue — actually save you real time.
+It's not purpose-built for construction, but it adapts well to your workflow.

 Key Features: